deepankosingha/EPL-Shiny-app/README.md

 The two data files are Ranking data. csv and stadiums.csv

 You need to run the ui.R file.
-The libraries required to run the file are menioted above.
+The libraries required to run the file are mentioted above.